The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 Address: Restaurant Fiz, #01-01/02, 21 Tanjong Pagar Road, Singapore 088444

-You may not realise it, but Singapore is the unofficial battleground for the best nasi padang.
+You may not realise it, but our state is the unofficial battleground for the best nasi padang in Singapore.
 One of the contenders is Rumah Makan Minang, which has been dishing out plates of Minangkabau cuisine since 1954.
 Diners often rave about its signature beef rendang, which is ridiculously tender with incredible depth of flavour.
 You’ll be dreaming about the dish for days!

 But if you ask me, the paru belado has my heart.
 The crispy, chewy beef lungs pair exceptionally well with the spicy, sweet, and tangy red chilli marinate.
 Oh, don’t forget to add the Indonesian tahu telur to your order!
 A stellar combination of large fried tofu mixed with eggs, topped with grated peanuts and bean sprouts, and doused with dark soy sauce, it’s one dish that should be on every table.